Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

 How to protect your Smart TV?

-The security of your Smart TV is crucial to protecting your privacy and avoiding potential cyber threats.
+The security of your Smart TV is crucial to protect your privacy and avoid potential cyber threats.

-Here are some specific steps you can take to ensure your Smart TV is a safe entertainment center:
+Here are some specific measures you can take to ensure that your Smart TV is a safe entertainment center:

 1. Disable the ACR (Automatic Content Recognition) function

-The ACR function allows your TV to monitor what you watch and send this information to servers, which in turn use this data to target personalized advertisements.
+The ACR function allows your TV to monitor what you watch in order to send this information to servers which, in turn, use this data to target personalized ads.

 While this may improve your user experience, it also increases the amount of personal data collected and potentially exposed.

-Access your Smart TV's privacy settings to deactivate this function and thus reduce data collection, minimizing your digital footprint in the virtual environment
+Access your Smart TV's privacy settings to disable this function and thus reduce data collection, minimizing your digital footprint in the virtual environment.

 2. Turn off cameras and microphones when not in use